 9) Please allow at least two months to pass before assuming the camp moved on without you.
 Query after that.
 We promise to respond to every single submission, regardless of acceptance or rejection, so hold tight.
 If we miss you in the night, our apologies.
 Remind us and we'll take a look.

-10) Title your submission like so: “Submission–Your Name” and send to to hobocampreview [at] hotmail.com.
+10) Title your submission “Submission–Your Name” and send to to hobocampreview [at] gmail [dot] com.
+(Yes, good ol' ancient Hotmail!)
 Include a short bio and any links to your website/blog.
 Please keep bios brief.
 We reserve the right to shorten bios.